 This rail network would provide zero emission journeys in the east-coast corridor.
 It is expected to reduce travel emissions within the east-coast corridor by 28%, which equates to a 13.5% reduction in regional travel emissions Australia-wide.

-Tim Fischer, a former National Party politician and Deputy Prime Minister of Australia said of this high-speed rail plan
+Tim Fischer, a former National Party politician and Deputy Prime Minister of Australia:

 “I salute this work that further raises the profile of high-speed rail for Australia.
 Better fifty years late than never for high-speed rail”